zevenet/zcli/README.md

                 name =>        # name of the parameter to autocomplete 'ipds/blacklists',    # it is the information to look for the IDs to autocomplete.
 The keys of the id tree is separated by '/'.
         }

+        # The 'params_complete' parameter is a flag not to extend the command autocompleting more parameters.
+        # It is useful to create a command macro with a expecific configuration.
+        # I.E. "ipds-package upgrade"
+        params_complete => 1,
     }
 }
 ```